oceanmodeling/fabm-oxypom/testcases/estuary/README.md

 Three configuration files are required to set-up the simulation:

-* `gotm.yaml`: physical configuration (coordinate) forcing files origin.
+* `gotm.yaml`: physical configuration (coordinates, tidal components, depth, etc.) and location of forcing files.

-* `fabm.yaml`: configuration for **DO+BGC** models
+* `fabm.yaml`: configuration (parameterization and initial conditions) for **DO+BGC** models.

-* `output.yaml`: configuration for model output
+* `output.yaml`: configuration for model output.

 ## External data acquisition and management

-Three scripts are required to set-up the simulation, two of them download and prepare the data for modelling, and the third plot a validation figure.
+Three scripts are required to set-up the simulation.
+To download and prepare the data for modelling the scripts are:

 * `get_data.sh`: download and unzip the forcing and validation data from [kuestendaten.de](https://www.kuestendaten.de) in a newly created directory `.\data`.
 The downloaded files are used under license [DL-DE->Zero-2.0](https://www.govdata.de/dl-de/zero-2-0).

 * `setup_data.R`: format the data to be read by `GOTM`.
 It generates the file `.\data\meteofile.csv`.

+Finally, to plot a validation figure the script is:

 * `plot_output.R` analyses the model output.
-If everything is correct, the figure `estuary_validation.png` should be produced.
 It displays a comparison of simulation and data for temperature and dissolved oxygen values.

 ## License
-CC0-1.0
+Apache-2.0

 ## Project status
 This is part of the `DAM-ElbeXtreme` project.